Vehicle tax reminder sent in the post.

 If you don’t have any of these documents, you will need to apply for a new logbook on the gov.uk website.

 You can complete this process and tax your vehicle at the same time.
-The new V5C form will then arrive in the post within a week.
+The replacement V5C will usually arrive by post within a few working days, although processing times can vary.

 Finally, before you can legally drive your vehicle, you must meet all the necessary legal obligations for drivers, which include having valid tax, insurance, and MOT, as applicable.